Leo200467/wine-quality-data-engineering-project/README.md

 # Reproducing the project

 Steps for reproducing this project can be found in this [file](/steps.md)

+# Dashboard

+The visualization is made using Power BI.
+You can take a look into the finished dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiN2Y2NmMwZmUtNGFhNS00N2IzLTk2NWUtNjQyMTRhMWNhNDI2IiwidCI6IjA0NDc2NjVjLWViZTUtNDJiMy05ODU1LTRkMDdmY2M0YzBmZCJ9&pageName=ReportSection).

 # Special Thanks to Data Talks!